 The common document used to divide a pension or qualified retirement account such as a 401(k) and similar, is called a Qualified Domestic Relations Order (QDRO).
 In your divorce settlement or judgment, it will likely state that a QDRO must be entered and filed with the court within a certain number of days following the divorce.
 The QDRO language usually states that the retirement funds should be valued for division as of the date of the divorce.

 Most financial institutions and pension administrators have their own forms or language requirements and instructions for employees going through divorce.
-The attorney, like a family attorney Collin County, TX trusts, for the employee whose retirement account or pension is to be split, will file the completed and approved QDRO with the court and then when approved by the court, send a certified copy to the plan administrator who will then divide, and direct proceeds of the retirement account split as it is directed in the language of the QDRO.
+The attorney, like a family law attorney plano TX trusts, for the employee whose retirement account or pension is to be split, will file the completed and approved QDRO with the court and then when approved by the court, send a certified copy to the plan administrator who will then divide, and direct proceeds of the retirement account split as it is directed in the language of the QDRO.